Research at St. David’s HealthCare

 St. David’s Rehabilitation Hospital, Central Texas’ top rehabilitation hospital, has an active and growing research program with studies ranging from prosthetics to robotic exoskeletons to advanced sensor technologies.
 Rehabilitation research is being conducted in the areas of stroke, spinal cord injuries, and more.

 Women's Health & Children

-Many of the surgeons that work at St. David’s HealthCare in surgical robotics, minimally invasive surgical procedures, and more.
+Many of the surgeons at St. David’s HealthCare specialize in surgical robotics, minimally invasive surgical procedures, and more.
 St. David’s is proud to partner with such physician investigators and work together to help advance the state-of-the-art in surgical techniques and technologies.